 The power-based approach to design uses a methodology which, given certain ore breakage characteristics, predicts the specific energy for a particular AG/SAG mill circuit.
 The multiplication of the specific energy by the target throughput gives the required power draw of the mill.
-A mill
+A mill is then selected which can draw the required power under the chosen operating conditions eg ball charge and speed.

 The choice of an appropriate measure of the ore breakage characteristics and an associated technique for predicting the specific energy are obviously very important for this approach to work.
-The DW_i has been found to provide a good indication of the breakage characteristics of ores for AG and SAG mills and when combined with equation 1 is able to predict the specific energy of a wide range of circuits with a high degree of accuracy.
-In the form shown, equation 1 is suitable for AG/SAG mills in closed circuit with trommels or screens with apertures typically in the 10-20 mm range.
-It is combined with equation 2, which gives the associated transfer size of the circuit.
-For circuits where the AG/SAG mill is closed by a fine screen or cyclone, equation 1 is used to obtain the specific energy to reach the transfer size indicated by equation 2 and SMCC's comminution equation used to estimate the additional energy required to grind from this transfer size to the target grind of the fine screen/cyclone (see equation 3).
-In equation 3 the data from conventional Bond ball work index tests are used to represent the relevant ore properties (M_i).
+The $DW_i$ has been found to provide a good indication of the breakage characteristics of ores wrt AG and SAG mills and when combined with equation 2 is able to predict the specific energy of a wide range of circuits with a high degree of accuracy.

+In the form shown in equation 2 it is suitable for operations in closed circuit with trommels or screens with apertures typically in the 10-20 It is combined with equation 3, mm range. which gives the associated transfer size of the circuit.
+For circuits where the AG/SAG mill is closed by a fine screen or cyclone, equation 2 is used to obtain the specific energy to reach the transfer size indicated by equation 3 and SMCC's comminution equation used to estimate the additional energy required to grind from this transfer size to the target grind of the fine screen/cyclone (see equation 4).
+In equation 4 the data from conventional Bond ball work index tests are used to represent the relevant ore properties (Mi).
 It should be noted that the Bond ball work index itself is not used.
-In stead the raw data from the Bond test are used to calculate an M_i value so that it is compatible with equation 3.
+In stead the raw data from the Bond test are used to calculate an Mi value so that it is compatible with equation 4.
 The energies from the two calculations are then added together to obtain the total energy requirement for the AG/SAG circuit.
-The accuracy of the equations is illustrated in Figure 8, which shows the observed and predicted specific energies for 37 different plants (62 different data sets).
+The accuracy of the equations is illustrated in Figure 9, which shows the observed and predicted specific energies for over 30 different plants (46 different data sets).
 The range covered by these plants is given in Table 3.
-The histogram of the DWi values for the 62 data sets is shown in Figure 9 and is seen to closely match the SMC Testing data base in Figure 7.
-These data bases are quite independent, many of the data sets in the SMC Testing data base being associated with deposits that have yet to be developed, whilst the AG/SAG circuit data base covers deposits which are currently or have previously been treated.
-The fact that the histograms match indicates that equation 1, which has been validated using the AG/SAG circuit data, should be equally applicable to all other deposits, at least within the indicated precision of the equation.
-This has been determined to be +/-9% (1 sd).
+The precision of the equation as indicated by these data is 8.2% (1 sd).